After hours help is only a phone call away. Phone your General Practice number outside normal business hours.

 Ask someone in your General Practice team (such as your GP) about this programme and whether you’re eligible for it, or you can contact BreastScreen Aotearoa directly on 0800 270 200.

 A woman’s best protection against developing cervical cancer is having regular smear tests.

 The National Cervical Screening Programme is available to all women in New Zealand aged between 20 and 70 years.
 This screening test checks for abnormal cell changes to the cervix, reducing the risk of women developing cervical cancer.

 Talk to your primary health care team to see if you are eligible for funded screening.

-If you’re a young person aged 20 years or younger, you can receive free and confidential consultations about sexual and reproductive health.
+If you’re a young person under 18 years, you can receive free and confidential consultations about sexual and reproductive health.

 Come and see us about preventing, detecting or treating any sexual or reproductive concerns.

 If you’re a young person living in the Ashburton District, Hype is here for you.

 Hype Youth Health Centre offers free and confidential health services for 12-24 year olds in the Ashburton District.